Roybie/tigr/README.md

 my_func(1,2) //equals 3
 ```

-There is currently no `return` keyword, the function returns the value of the scope that makes up the function body.
+Functions can return early using the `return` keyword, passing an optional value or expression.

 There is also currently no tail call optimisation, so recursive functions will VERY quickly overflow the stack.